aftab3866/Suppli_Data_2025/README.md

 ### Supplementary Data
 - **1. Suppli-1 data ( total_DEGs and Common):**
   This section presents information on differentially expressed genes (DEGs) identified in selected cancer types.
-It includes a list of common DEGs and a comparison with an independent dataset (GEO), visualized through a heatmap of log2 fold changes and a scatter plot showing the correlation between the TCGA and GEO datasets.
+(A) It includes a list of common DEGs and a comparison with an independent dataset (GEO), visualized through a heatmap of log2 fold changes and a scatter plot showing the correlation between the TCGA and GEO datasets.
+(B) cross validated with Promics data.
+(C) Total no. of DEGs across SCTs.
+(D) List of Shared DEGs among the SCTs.
+(E) Geneset Enrichment Analysis (GSEA).
+(F) Comparison expression in P. Tumoro vs Metastases across SCTs.

 - **2. Suppli-2 data (WGCNA result combined):**
   Comprehensive results of the weighted gene co-expression network analysis.

 - **3. Suppli-3 data (TOPO+PATHWAYS):**
-  PPI (Protein-Protein Interaction) network along with its topological properties.
+  (Sheet-1).PPI (Protein-Protein Interaction) network along with its topological properties.
+(Sheet 3-4)Inferred genes list and their Network topological properties.(Sheet-4) Detailed information about 11 complexities and their pathway enrichment analysis (ORA)

 - **4. Suppli-4 data (Integrated Drug-Target):**
   Details about drug-target interactions from various databases.